github/docs/content/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners.md

 **Min** - Defines the minimum number of idle runners that are ready to pick up jobs.
 If this number is too low, your jobs will take longer to start.
 To identify an optimal number, consider the number of jobs that you will expect to run concurrently, and how long they can wait in a queue.
 **Max** - Allows you to control your costs by setting the maximum parallel number of machines that are created in this set.
 A higher value here can help avoid workflows being blocked due to parallelism.

-## Networking for {% data variables.product.prodname_dotcom %}-hosted runners
+## Networking for hosted runners

-{% data variables.product.prodname_dotcom %}-hosted runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
+Hosted runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
 This means that you can connect to your runner from anywhere on the Internet.
-All instances of a {% data variables.product.prodname_dotcom %}-hosted runner will be assigned a static IP from a range that is unique to the runner.
+All instances of a hosted runner will be assigned a static IP from a range that is unique to the runner.

-## Planning for {% data variables.product.prodname_dotcom %}-hosted runners
+## Planning for hosted runners

 ### Create a runner group

 Runner groups are used to collect sets of identically-configured virtual machines.
 You can then decide which organizations or repositories are permitted to run jobs access to those sets of machines.
 You can create a group by following the steps in "[Managing access to GitHub-hosted runners using groups](/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups)."
-During the {% data variables.product.prodname_dotcom %}-hosted runner deployment process, the runner can be added to an existing group, or otherwise it will join a default group.
+During the hosted runner deployment process, the runner can be added to an existing group, or otherwise it will join a default group.
 You can create a group by following the steps in "[Managing access to GitHub-hosted runners using groups](/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups)."

 ### Plan the labels for your runner group